81578823/Bipedal_MPC/README.md

-# Model Predictive Control for Bipedal Robot TRON 1 in MuJoCo Simulator
+# Model Predictive Control for Bipedal Robot PF_A in MuJoCo Simulator
 ![video](./display.gif)

 This work is focused on the study of convex MPC for bipedal robots.